sniekum/BCO_assignment/README.md

 ```
 pip install gym[classic_control,other]==0.25.2
 ```
-and hopefully that will install everything needed in a more platform independent way.
+and that ought to install everything needed in a more platform independent way.

 ### PyTorch Primer